sebastian-mora/ruse_website/blogs/private-link/index.md

 }
 ```

-Inside the module for the Private Link Service Endpoint there are two resources created that handle the primary lift of sharing the service.
+Taking a look inside the module for the Private Link Service Endpoint there are two resources created that handle the primary lift of sharing the service.

 ```terraform